Intellis Blog

 Aging buildings pose many problems for higher education facilities, including safety concerns, limited functionality, and increased maintenance costs.
-This blog post will discuss best practices and policies for maintaining and upgrading aging buildings in higher education facilities and how technology can support these efforts.
+This blog post will discuss best practices and policies for planning for aging buildings in higher education facilities, Subject Matter Expert guidance on maintaining and upgrading aging buildings, and how technology can support these efforts.

 Understanding the Problem

 Aging buildings are a common problem in higher education facilities.
-These buildings often have outdated systems and designs that make them less functional, unsafe, and expensive to maintain.
+These buildings often have outdated systems and designs that make them less functional, unsafe, and expensive.
 Additionally, the cost of replacing these buildings can be prohibitively high.

 Policies for Addressing Aging Buildings

-Maintaining and upgrading aging buildings requires a comprehensive approach considering various factors.
+Maintaining and upgrading aging buildings requires a comprehensive approach that considers various factors.
 Here are some best practices and policies for addressing aging buildings in higher education facilities:

 Develop a Long-Term Plan